Accommodations for Individuals with Disabilities

 Accommodations for Faculty and Staff Employees with Disabilities

 Pursuant to the ADA, Loyola provides reasonable accommodation(s) to all qualified faculty and staff employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in undue hardship.

-Any employee with a disability is responsible for requesting an accommodation in writing to Human Resources (for staff employees) or the Senior Academic Officer (for faculty members) and providing appropriate documentation.
+Any faculty or staff employee with a disability is responsible for requesting an accommodation in writing to Human Resources and providing appropriate documentation.
 For more information about this process, see Human Resources’ online accommodation notice and/or the Faculty Handbook.

-If, after working with Human Resources/Senior Academic Officer, an employee feels that the University has failed to accommodate them appropriately, a report may be submitted to the OEC.
+If, after working with Human Resources/Senior Academic Officer, a faculty or staff employee feels that the University has failed to accommodate them appropriately, a report may be submitted to the OEC.